 We evolved with nature and our body works best when we give it the fuel created by and in nature.
 The amount of sugar needed to feed the brain and the body can be extracted from most foods, even if it’s barely sweet.

-Sweet is a taste and flavor that registers ‘safe’ and therefore ‘pleasurable’ to our brain.
-It triggers the reward center and creates desire for more.
+Sweet is a taste and flavour that registers ‘safe’ and therefore ‘pleasurable’ to our brain.
+It triggers the reward center and creates a desire for more.

 When we eat naturally sweet foods like fruits and starchy vegetables, we enjoy the natural positive sensations we get from that reward.

-In the past half century of our society, however, we have adopted ways to concentrate these sweet foods (apples into apple juice, sugar cane into refined sugar, wheat into flour, etc.) by processing them into various forms.
-We were also likely provided misleading information by companies that create these foods.
+In the past half-century of our society, however, we have adopted ways to concentrate these sweet foods (apples into apple juice, sugar cane into refined sugar, wheat into flour, etc.) by processing them into various forms.
+We were also likely to provide misleading information by companies that create these foods.

 When we eat processed sweet treats, the brain’s pleasure center lights up unnaturally, and exponentially.